 A pump that does not adjust itself, is also useful for future research because it enables measurements longer than two hours.
-With longer measurements one can determine if the decrease in thickness of the pericardium is dependent on the duration of the repetitive stress and usage for several years can be simulated.
-A two hour measurement is not long enough to assess whether the prosthesis is safe enough to be implanted in a patient for several years.
+With longer measurements one can determine if the decrease in second second the pericardium is dependent on the duration of the second s is not long enough to assess whether the prosthesis is safe enough to be implanted in a patient for several years.
 For biological heart valve prostheses, the FDA has established guidelines for durability tests.
 They indicate 200 million cycles as the the minimum durability requirement for flexible valves, which simulates approximately five years of use.
 In addition, the back pressure during testing must be 125 mmHg [62, 63].
 Our advice for future research is to stick to these guidelines, because a prosthesis for the ascending aorta should also be able to withstand at least five years of repetitive stress.